Home » Is It OK To Take My Parrot Outside?

 To introduce a parrot to the great outdoors, place its cage outside.
 Do the following:

-- Nearby cage position.
-If the parrot is agitated, you can quickly take it inside.
+• Nearby cage position.
+If the parrot is agitated, you can take it inside.

-- Consistency: Parrots thrive on routine, so maintain a consistent routine.
+• Consistency: Parrots thrive on routine, so maintain consistency.

-Keep the cage locked, and never open the door until you’re back inside your home.
+Keep the cage locked, and never open the door until you’re back inside the home.

 Harness Training

 Once a parrot is more comfortable, begin harness training.
-Remember that most parrots hate wearing harnesses, so training them to wear one can be difficult.
+Remember, most parrots hate wearing harnesses, and training them to wear one can be difficult.

 Many owners grow frustrated and strong-arm their parrots into the gear, which is counterproductive.

-- Increase the time spent outside every few days until you learn the bird’s limits.
+4. Increase the time spent outside every few days until you learn its limits.

 Beware of Dangers

-If you live in an area with birds of prey like eagles or hawks, they could kill a parrot near-instantly.
+If you live in an area with birds of prey like eagles or hawks, they could kill a parrot almost instantly.
 If so, outdoor cages and supervision throughout are preferred over harnesses.

 Extreme Weather

-Some parrots can acclimate to cold weather, but most are more comfortable in warmer climes.
+Some parrots can acclimate to cold weather, but most are more comfortable in warmer climates.

 If the temperature is too hot, keep the outdoor time short.
-If the parrot keeps opening its wings and panting, it’s overheating, so take it back inside to moderate its temperature.
+If the parrot keeps opening its wings and panting, it’s overheating.
+If so, take it back inside to moderate its temperature.

-Parrots like going outside but introduce them to the outdoors safely and gradually.
-A harness is preferred unless you live in an area with avian predators or extreme weather.
+Parrots like going outside, but introduce them to the outdoors safely and gradually.